Daughter, 28, suffers horrific injuries saving mother from train tracks after suspect's alleged push: reports

 "Had she not done that, my wife would be coming home in a funeral box," father Jerry Wenszell told the station, adding that his daughter was "a hero in every sense of the word."

-"(A) hero in every sense of the word."
+"... a hero in every sense of the word."

 Sue suffered a concussion, fractured elbow and a hairline fracture, Atlanta's WSB-TV reported.
 She was treated and released from a local hospital.